datawire/playbook/_playbook/microservices-playbook.md

 ![Iteration Cycles]({{site.baseurl}}/images/iteration-cycles.png)

-For example, the Twitter homepage consists of dozens of microservices, including a “who to follow” microservice, a “trends” microservice, a “tweets” microservice, and many others -- some of which in turn call other microservices.
+For example, the Twitter homepage is composed through calls to dozens of microservices, including a “who to follow” microservice, a “trends” microservice, a “tweets” microservice, and many others -- some of which in turn call other microservices.
 The key to a successful microservices architecture is the loose coupling, which enables each microservice to be developed, tested, and released independently of the other microservices.

 ####Isn’t this just SOA?